meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 Apps may use the "allocation API" to orchestrate asset transfers as part of their own workflows.
 They may also implement the "allocation request API" to integrate with wallets in a uniform way.

+##### Global Synchronizer Connectivity

+This CIP recommends registries to maximize the utility of their assets by connecting to the Global Synchronizer (GS) and supporting the execution of settlement workflows with their assets on the GS.
+This is only a recommendation.
+They are free to use the token standard APIs on private synchronizers as they see fit.

+The reason for this is that the input contracts (i.e., UTXOs) referenced by a Daml transaction must all be assigned to the same synchronizer.
+Settlement transactions likely involve multiple registries, holders, and apps.
+Therefore the most likely synchronizer that all input contracts of a settlement transaction can be assigned to is the GS.
+Thus the benefit of connecting to the GS for settlement workflows is that this maximizes the chance of there being a synchronizer that can synchronize the Daml transactions required for the settlement to complete.

+#### Off-Ledger API Discovery and Access

+The standard expects registry apps to expose the standard's HTTP endpoints for accessing UTXOs to the public internet under a common URL prefix to provide maximal freedom for wallets and apps to fetch these.

+The standard does not require requests to these HTTP endpoints be authenticated, as all of them either access data that is expected to be public (e.g., registry metadata) or data that is protected by a difficult to guess identifier (e.g., the contract-id of an allocation).
+See [this section](#no-authentication-on-registry-off-ledger-apis) for the rationale.

+Decentralized registries (like Amulet) must serve these HTTP endpoints from each of their nodes using one URL prefix per node.
+Apps and wallets are free to choose any of the HTTP endpoints to query.
+The registry's Daml code must be written such that none of the nodes can influence the integrity of the Daml transactions built using the data from the node's HTTP response.
+Apps and wallets can thus get Byzantine-Fault-Tolerance by querying the off-ledger data from a random URL prefix of the decentralized registry and retrying in case the transaction submission fails.

+Apps and wallet clients can discover a (decentralized) registry's URL prefixes by [querying the metadata](#cns-metadata) of the CNS entry for the registry's `admin` party with the key `splice.lfdecentralizedtrust.org/registryUrls`, and parsing it as a comma-separated list of URLs.

 ##### Mandatory Metadata